Ultra Mobile: Best plans, features, and everything you need to know

-Prepaid carriers have been able to provide laser-focused mobile service that the Big Three postpaid carriers can't match.
-Ultra Mobile has zeroed in on people that want to stay in contact with family and friends in other countries while still offering great value and service for a connected generation.
+Prepaid carriers provide laser-focused mobile service that the Big Three postpaid carriers can't match.
+Ultra Mobile has zeroed in on people that want to stay in contact with family and friends in other countries while offering great value and service for a connected generation.
 Whether you just need a basic service with talk and text or want plenty of data for streaming, social media, and video calls, Ultra Mobile has an option for you.

 What is Ultra Mobile?

-Ultra Mobile is an MVNO using T-Mobile's network that has a specific focus on offering great service options for those that wish to connect frequently with friends or family around the world.
+Ultra Mobile is an MVNO using T-Mobile's network that focuses on offering great service options for those who wish to connect frequently with friends or family around the world.
 Ultra Mobile also offers competitive rates for data whether you want to buy a single month of service or up to a year.
-Ultra Mobile is found in many retailers across the country, including many international stores, as well as online.
+Ultra Mobile is found in many retailers across the country, including many international stores and online.
 Using the T-Mobile network allows Ultra Mobile to support a ton of world devices as well as most unlocked devices made for the U.S. market.

 Ultra Mobile's service plans

-Ultra Mobile has both single-month plans and multi-month plans depending on what you are able to pay for upfront.
-There are a few differences between the two sets of plans beyond the price, however, starting with international calling and roaming credits.
-The single-month unlimited plan also gets more data before throttling at 50GB compared to 32GB on the multi-month option.
-Limited data on unlimited plans isn't exclusive to Ultra Mobile but is a consideration for heavy users.
-Still, either option is well above what people typically use and there are no overage fees.
+Ultra Mobile has six different data plans that come in a wide range.
+All plans include the same free international calling and texting features though the more expensive plans come with more monthly credits for any international calling that isn't free.
+All plans come with hotspot data as well as support for 5G for the same price.

+Compared to Ultra Mobile's older plans, the current offering is very simple, with options for just about anyone looking to get connected.
+Ultra Mobile also has a promotion for new customers to get 20% off their first month.

-Ultra Mobile's Single-Month Plans
+Ultra Mobile's Plans

 |15GB